Seann Walsh: Career

-Walsh is a graduate of Jill Edwards' comedy workshops and performed his first gig in November 2006.
-He won several awards early in his career including Leicester Mercury Comedian of the Year (2009) and Chortle Best Newcomer (2009).
+In 2006, Walsh attended a stand-up comedy course run by Jill Edwards comedy workshops and held at the Komedia comedy club in Brighton and he performed his first gig in November 2006.
+Walsh went on to become the resident host of the newcomer stand-up comedy night Comic Boom, held at Komedia and he won several awards early in his career including Leicester Mercury Comedian of the Year (2009) and Chortle Best Newcomer (2009).
 Walsh supported Stephen K. Amos on his 2008/09 Find the Funny and 2009/10 The Feelgood Factor tours, as well as at the 2010 Reading and Leeds Festival.